vikasTmz/cao-utils/blenderVISP/README.md

     - (**Ctrl+Atl+U**) under Linux
     - (**Cmd+,**) under OSX
   3. Click on `Install from File...` and navigate to the above project directory and select the zip file.
-  4. Search for "*visp*"" in Add-ons section and enable the plugin called "*Export: ViSP CAO*".
+  4. Search for "*visp*" in Add-ons section and enable the plugin called "*Export: ViSP CAO* ".
   5. Click on `Save User Settings` and close `Blender User Preferences` pannel.
   6. On the left side of Blender, there should be a new tab named `Misc` located under the `Tools`, `Create`,... tabs.